Ad

 Russia's nuclear-arms threats: all bark, no bite

-Russian talk of a 'Poseidon' nuclear strike on Belgium ironically exposed how far away it was from ever using an atomic weapon.
+Russian talk of a 'Poseidon' nuclear strike on Belgium ironically exposed how far it was from ever using an atomic weapon.

 Tags